seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 and ADA at this revision.
 Its five fields carry that lane's own reading and are written only by a read of that lane (§6a).

+**`discovery` holds the last discovery search per coin and per systemic lane (§6)** — its UTC day `d`, its query `q` and its count of dated hits `n` — and is written only by the search it records.
+It is additive: an entry written before this revision has none, and a key with no entry has not been searched today.

-**`dclass` records WHO ESTABLISHED THE DATE, and it is the one field two separate rules read.** `dclass ∈ primary | archive | reported | none` — the class of the source that first put this event on this date, in the vocabulary §6 already uses for a reading: the publisher itself, a documentary archive of the publisher's own words, a proceeding a named public body schedules whose own publishers refuse this client (§6), or none of those.
+**`dclass` records WHO ESTABLISHED THE DATE, and it is the one field two separate rules read.** `dclass ∈ primary | archive | reported | none` — the class of the source that first put this event on this date, in the vocabulary §6 already uses for a reading: the publisher itself, a documentary archive of the publisher's own words, an event a named issuer schedules whose own publication this run cannot read (§6), or none of those.
 **`reported` carries the DATE exemption on the same terms as `archive` and carries nothing else:** the proceeding is on a public calendar, so the counter does not close the item, and every rule in this file that asks for `primary` or `archive` still refuses it.
 It is a property of the